cgwire/gazu/docs/source/index.rst

     pip install gazu

-The client requires a few extra configuration before being used.
+The client requires a few extra configurations before being used.
 It needs to know where is located the API server and to log in:

 .. code:: python